jmpsantos/jmpsantos/README.md

 ### João Santos Profile

-- Bachelors in Informatics Engineer
+-  	💻  Bachelors in Informatics Engineer
+-   📕  Student of Master Degree of Informatics Engineer at University of Trás-os-Montes and Alto Douro

 <div align="center">